PhonologicalCorpusTools/CorpusTools/index.md

 ### Versions
 #### Please always use the latest version of PCT!
 You can check for updates from within PCT ("Help" / "Check for updates...") and/or [subscribe to our e-mail list for notifications](http://eepurl.com/bqLDRD).

+Version 1.3 was released in July 2017.
+It differs from v.
+1.2 (December 2016) in the following areas:

+1. An additonal analysis algorithm for calculating informativity has been added.
+2. The options for relativizing functional load have been revised and clarified.
+3. Numerous small usability fixes have been included.

-Version 1.2 will be released in December 2016.
+Version 1.2 was released in December 2016.
 It differs from v.
 1.1 (July 2015) in the following areas:

 1. Inventory management -- The tools for categorizing segments into an inventory chart have been updated to allow users to interactively update the chart based on nature classes, including the ability to add / delete / rearrange columns and rows in the chart.
 Uncategorized segments are more clearly shown and their features easily examined for reference.